 - Heading to the Greek Islands from Thessaloniki?
 Book your ferry tickets in advance with no-hidden-fees FerryScanner or FerryHopper

-When the Catholic Kings, Ferdinand II and Isabelle, completed the reconquering of Spain from the Mores, in 1492, they imposed a dilemma on the country’s numerous Jews: convert to Catholicism or be expulsed.
-Among those who opted for expatriation, the larger number headed to the Ottoman empire which was much more tolerant of other religions than catholic western Europe.
+When the Catholic Kings, Ferdinand II and Isabelle, completed the reconquering of Spain from the Mores, in 1492, they imposed a dilemma on the country’s numerous Jews: convert to Catholicism or be expelled.
+Among those who opted for expatriation, a larger number headed to the Ottoman Empire which was much more tolerant of other religions than catholic western Europe.

 The Jews formed the largest religious group in Thessaloniki and during certain periods the absolute majority, hence the city was also named “New Jerusalem” and “Madre de Israel” (Mother of Israel).
 It is normal that the importance of Jews in the life of the city would result in numerous landmarks like synagogues, schools, social care institutions, etc. But as already mentioned, unfortunately, this is not the case.